 This course addresses human-environment relations in Latin America from the standpoint of environmental history and ethnographic case studies in the region.
-Issues such as biodiversity, land use and agriculture, transnational flows of natural and food resources, ethnoecology, and social mobilization around environmental issues are grounded in theoretical perspectives from cultural and political ecology.
+Issues such as biodiversity, land use and agriculture, transnational flows of natural and food resources, ethnoecology, and social mobilization around environmental issues are examined using theoretical perspectives from cultural and political ecology.
 Particular attention is given to the relationship between indigenous peoples and the environment and to alternative models of "development" in Mesoamerica, the Andes, and Brazil.

-Satisfies a minor requirement in Anthropology
+Satisfies a major & minor requirement in Anthropology.

 Satisfies depth and breadth course requirement in the Social Science track of the Environmental Studies major or interdisciplinary minor.

 (Spring; offered alternating years.)